cablelabs/snaps-kubernetes/ci/README.md

 * admin_iface - 'ens3' must be the value with the image being used (TODO - consider removing this configuration option as it is directly tied to the ubuntu image)
 * deployment_yaml_target_path - The location where to copy the deployment.yaml file (TODO - consider removing this configuration option as it really does not have to be configurable)
 * local_snaps_k8_dir - The location to the local snaps-kubernetes source directory which will be copied to the build VM
+* flavor_metadata - snaps-oo formatted flavor extra metadata generally used for CPU pinning in this context
+* run_build - When True, deployment operations will be executed (default True)
+* run_validation - When True, validation operations will be executed (default True)
+* run_conformance - When True, the CNCF tests will be setup and executed on the build server (default False).
+Note: script will exit after CNCF has been installed and kicked-off but will not wait for completion which is ~ 2 hours

 ### Launch
 note: The entire process can take up to an hour to complete.